McDavid’s value to Oilers sets him apart in Hart discussion

 For both Crosby and McDavid, being great isn’t good enough.
 They want to approach immortality and, helpfully for their respective clubs, would set aside personal accolades to achieve team goals.
 Crosby also won the Hart trophy in his second NHL season and has since gone on to win the Stanley Cup twice.

-McDavid has wrapped up the NHL’s overall scoring race – he was the first player to break the 100-point barrier this season – but the real measure of his success (and why he will ultimately romp to the Hart) is how his performance has had an impact on the Oilers’ results.
+McDavid currently leads the NHL's overall scoring race with 97 points – but the real measure of his success (and why he will ultimately romp to the Hart) is how his performance has had an impact on the Oilers’ results.

 With him limited by injury last year, the Oilers missed the playoffs, finished last in the conference and were 29th overall.
 This year, they will make the playoffs, and with two games remaining in the season, need only a single point to become the first Oilers’ team since 1986-87 to earn 100 points in the standing.